Welcome to Vets Now’s Media Centre

 In the early part of her career at Vets Now, Laura successfully led three different out-of-hours emergency clinics as a senior veterinary surgeon before being promoted to the role of district vet.

 Since joining the company Lara has gained an MBA.
-She is a member of the British Veterinary Association, the International Veterinary Emergency and Critical Care Society, and is on the council of the Northern Ireland Veterinary Association.
+She is also a member of the British Veterinary Association and the International Veterinary Emergency and Critical Care Society

 Dave qualified from the Royal Veterinary College in 1997 and went on to work in busy small animal practices in London and Derby for more than three years before working as a small animal locum in private, charity and referral practices.